-How to Conduct an Annual Small Business Review
+How To Conduct an Annual Small Business Review as a Nurse Entrepreneur

 As the year comes to a close, I love to take some time to reflect.
-Usually, I simply review my personal goals, but this year is a little different since I decided to take a little journey from nurse to copywriter and start my very own business.
+Usually, I simply review my personal goals, but the last two years have been a little different since I decided to take a little journey from nurse to copywriter and start my very own website copywriting business for nurse entrepreneurs.

-An annual end-of-the-year self-assessment is an essential practice for every small business owner.
-It provides an opportunity to reflect on the previous year, evaluate your business’s performance, and identify areas of success and improvement.
+An annual end-of-the-year self-assessment to review your small business is an opportunity to reflect on the previous year, evaluate your business’s performance, and identify areas of success and improvement.

 How to prepare for your annual small business review: